openservicemesh/osm/Interfaces.md

 The Service Catalog will query each Endpoints Provider for a particular service. interface).

+The Endpoints Providers are aware of:
+  - Kubernetes Service and their own CRD (example: `AzureResource`)
+  - vendor-specific APIs and methods to retrieve IP addresses and Port numbers for Endpoints

 The Endpoints Provider implementation **has no awareness** of:
   - what SMI Spec is
   - what Envoy proxy is
-  - what the services participating in the mesh are

-As of this iteration of SMC the Endpoints Providers are responsible for implementing a method to resolve an SMI-declared service to the provider's specific resource definition.
-For example, when `ListEndpointsForService` is invoked on an Azure `EndpointsProvider` it is passed a service name (`webservice` for instance).
-The Azure provider would use its own method to resolve the service to a list of Azure URIs (example: `/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz`).
+> Note: As of this iteration of SMC we deliberately choos to leak the Mesh Topology implementation into the EndpointsProvider.
+The Endpoints Providers are responsible for implementing a method to resolve an SMI-declared service to the provider's specific resource definition.
+For example, when Azure EndpointProvider's `ListEndpointsForService` is invoked with some a service name (`webservice` for instance), the provider would use its own method to resolve the service to a list of Azure URIs (example: `/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz`).
 These URIs are unique identifiers of Azure VMs, VMSS, or other compute with Envoy reverse-proxies, participating in the service mesh.